Zilliqa/dev-portal-old/docs/staking/phase1/delegator/staking-delegator-operations.md

 ---
 ---

-The operations available to delegator on the smart contract are as follows
+The operations available to the delegator on the smart contract are as follows
 1. Delegate stake
 2. Withdraw stake rewards and gZIL
 3. Withdraw stake amount